Food businesses and COVID-19 (Coronavirus)

 Currently there is no evidence of foodborne transmission being a significant pathway.
 Food Standards Australia New Zealand (FSANZ) provides further advice about this.

 There are no direct food safety measures as a result of the novel coronavirus pandemic.
 Like SARS and MERS, COVID-19 is spread via person-to-person transmission (coughing, contaminated surfaces and fomites, and close contact with an infected individual).
-More information for businesses can be found on the NSW Health website.
+More information for businesses can be found on the NSW COVID-19 website.

 The best way to prevent the spread of COVID-19 and protect your business is through good hygiene practices.
 At a minimum, businesses must adhere to existing requirements of food laws, specifically:

 - Maintain and practice frequent hand washing when preparing foods, after going to the bathroom, and after touching the face or hair

 - Maintain thorough cleaning and sanitising of facilities, equipment, and transport vehicles (including food contact surfaces and equipment, but also door handles, light switches, floors, walls, and other 'high touch' areas)

 - Any worker with a suspected communicable disease (such as coughing, sneezing, flu-like symptoms, gastrointestinal illness) MUST be excluded from the workplace.
 It is recommended that the health of all employees is reviewed on a daily basis and any workers showing these symptoms are sent home or advised not to come to work.

 There are penalties under existing food legislation for businesses not complying with adequate cleaning and sanitising requirements.

 While there is no evidence that COVID-19 is transmitted via food, there is no immunity in the general human population and the disease is highly infectious.
 Businesses should adopt practical measures to reduce the risk of spread between staff or to the general public.

 What measures can I take to protect my workforce?

-Ensure you have reviewed the guidance for NSW workplaces from SafeWork NSW.
+Ensure you have reviewed the guidance to help NSW workplaces stay safe at work during COVID-10 from SafeWork NSW.

 The following highlights some of the key for food businesses.

 Review the health status of staff